yetone/avante.nvim/README.md

 > [!IMPORTANT]
 >
+> `avante.nvim` is currently only compatible with Neovim 0.10.0 or later.
+Please ensure that your Neovim version meets these requirements before proceeding.

+> [!IMPORTANT]
+>
 > If your neovim doesn't use LuaJIT, then change `build` to `make lua51`.
 By default running make will install luajit.
 > For ARM-based setup, make sure to also install cargo as we will have to build the tiktoken_core from source.